 - Citation Release: You aren’t in jail, but an officer will come and tell you when and where you need to go to court.

 - Own Recognizance: Used when the person hasn’t had prior problems, they swear before the court they will appear at their court date and then are allowed to not pay bail.

 - Surety Bond: This is when a bail bond company gets involved and pays the bail on behalf of the defendant.

 - Cash Bond: A cash bond is when the accused is able to pay their bail on their own without a bond.

 Whether you are posting bail for another person, it’s important to know the difference between bail and a bond.
-Find out about our bail process in Athens, GA by calling Double “O” Bonding at 706-353-6467.
+Find out about our bail process in Jefferson, GA by calling Double “O” Bonding at 706-353-6467.